fabulous-dev/Fabulous/DEVGUIDE.md

 On OSX:
 ```
-./build.sh NuGet
+./build.sh
 ```

 On Windows:
 ```
-.\build NuGet
+.\build
 ```

-FAKE will have updated all the `AssemblyInfo.fs` files and `template.json`.
+FAKE will have updated `Directory.Build.props` and `template.json`.
 Commit all changes.

 Lastly, publish all the generated packages to NuGet by running these commands: